-One of the most frequent questions that I'm asked is — "My group is planning a tea party fundraiser.
+One of the most frequent questions I'm asked is — "My group is planning a tea party fundraiser.
 How do I make tea for 150 people?"
 My tentative answer — "It's very challenging."
 To be honest, 'tea' is meant for smaller, intimate gatherings — but if your heart is set on serving tea to a huge gathering, here's how to approach it.

-While it's possible to serve tea to a large crowd, it can be a logistical nightmare to carefully brew individual pots of tea for each table, keep it hot, and hopefully avoid over-steeping.
-Unless you have a service staff that is dedicated solely to tea preparation for each table plus another person to manage the hot water urns, warming tea pots, and filling the filters with appropriate amount of loose tea for each tea pot, and timing the steep.
+While it's possible to serve tea to a large crowd, it can be a logistical nightmare to brew individual pots of tea for each table, keep it hot, and hopefully avoid over-steeping.
+The service staff required for a large group is one person solely dedicated to tea preparation for each table plus another person to manage the hot water urns, warming tea pots, and filling the filters with appropriate amount of loose tea for each tea pot, and timing the steep.

-As much as I hate to say it, the best way to manage serving hot tea to a very large group is to use tea bags and have several sources of hot water ready to go.
+The best way to steep loose tea for a very large group is to use large envelope-style tea bags and have several sources of hot water ready to go.
 And a note of caution — if you use one of the larger electric coffee urn appliances to heat water, make sure it's never been used for coffee.* We always keep our urns for hot water separate from those that have been used for coffee service.
 You'll also need a few timers to avoid over steeping the tea.

 What's the best tea to use?